MattyIceee/agentic-ops/README.md

 uv run python -m evals.runner
 ```

-On a fresh checkout this prints `no eval data yet` and exits 0.
-To add labeled examples, drop JSON files into `evals/data/` following the schema documented in [evals/README.md](evals/README.md).
+`evals/data/` ships with 7 labeled examples (axios, eslint, express, lodash, node-fetch, react, requests) — real changelog evidence paired with a `has_breaking_change` ground-truth label.
+The runner replays each example's stored evidence through the same `extract_breaking_changes` node Graph A uses in production, then prints a per-example comparison table plus precision/recall/F1 against the ground truth.
+Drop additional labeled JSON files into `evals/data/` following the schema documented in [evals/README.md](evals/README.md) to grow the set — if the directory is ever emptied, the runner prints `no eval data yet` and exits 0 rather than failing.

 ---